bconnorwhite/remove-dir-safe/README.md

 - Returns `true` if directory no longer exists.
 - Returns `false` if unable to remove directory.
 - Returns `undefined` on other errors (ex: permission denied) rather than throwing.

+Unless the `unsafe` flag is set, only directories inside the current working directory or OS temp directory will be removed.

 ## Installation